This French onion soup recipe is a bistro-worthy classic.

 How to Make French Onion Soup

-1. Caramelize the onions in butter until soft and golden brown, this should be done low and slow.
+1. Caramelize the sliced onions in butter and brown sugar.

-Did you make this Homemade French Onion Soup?
+Did you make this French Onion Soup Recipe?
 Be sure to leave a rating and a comment below!

 Or to leave a comment, click here!